AllanWang/McGill-Public/Comp-520/notes.md

   * Emit
 * Type checking definitions
   * a / b - if a then b
-  * a &vdash; b - if under the assumptions of a, then b is provable
+  * a &#x22A2; b - if under the assumptions of a, then b is provable
   * a : b - a has type b

 ## Garbage Collection